perhemmingson/GsaDummyService/GsaDummyService/readme.md

-﻿#GSA faker to return null values on search and suggestion reguests
+﻿GSA faker to return null values on search and suggestion reguests